Search for heavy Majorana neutrinos in same-sign dilepton channels in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Event selection

 The kinematic properties of signal events from heavy-neutrino decays depend on its mass.
 To distinguish between the two $\PW$ bosons involved in the production and decay sequence, we refer to the $\PW$ boson that produces \N in Fig.~\ref{fig:schanFD} (left) as the $\PW$ boson propagator and the $\PW$ boson that decays to a quark and anti-quark pair as the hadronically decaying $\PW$ boson.
-Two search regions (SRs) are defined.
-In the low-mass SR ($\mN \lesssim 80\GeV$), the $\PW$ boson propagator is on-shell and the final-state system of dileptons and two jets should have an invariant mass close to the $\PW$ boson mass.
-In the high-mass SR ($\mN \gtrsim 80\GeV$), the $\PW$ boson propagator is off-shell but the hadronically decaying $\PW$ boson is on-shell, so the invariant mass of the jets from the hadronically decaying $\PW$ will be consistent with the $\PW$ boson mass.
+Search regions (SRs) are defined separately for the low-mass and the high-mass hypotheses.
+In the low-mass SR ($\mN \leq 80\GeV$), the $\PW$ boson propagator is on-shell and the final-state system of dileptons and two jets should have an invariant mass equal to the $\PW$ boson mass.
+In the high-mass SR ($\mN > 80\GeV$), the $\PW$ boson propagator is off-shell but the hadronically decaying $\PW$ boson is on-shell, so the invariant mass of the jets from the hadronically decaying $\PW$ will be consistent with the $\PW$ boson mass.

-Since the kinematic properties of the signal depend on \mN, we define four event categories to maximize the discovery potential over the full mass range.
-The low- and high-mass SRs are further split based on the jet configuration.
-The four signal categories used in the analysis are defined as: \begin{itemize} \item low- and high-mass SR1: number of AK4 jets $\geq$ 2 and number of AK8 jets = 0, \item low-mass SR2: number of AK4 jets = 1 and number of AK8 jets = 0, \item high-mass SR2: number of AK8 jets $\geq$ 1. \end{itemize} Taking the three flavor channels into account, the analysis has 12 separate SRs.
+To maximize the discovery potential over the full mass range, the low- and high-mass SRs are each further split into regions SR1 and SR2, based on the jet configuration.
+The four SRs used in the analysis are defined as: \begin{itemize} \item low-mass SR1: number of AK4 jets $\geq$ 2 and number of AK8 jets = 0, \item high-mass SR1: number of AK4 jets $\geq$ 2 and number of AK8 jets = 0, \item low-mass SR2: number of AK4 jets = 1 and number of AK8 jets = 0, \item high-mass SR2: number of AK8 jets $\geq$ 1. \end{itemize} Taking the three flavor channels into account, the analysis has 12 separate SRs.

 In each SR, the technique of selecting jets associated with the hadronic $\PW$ boson decay is different.
 If there are any $\PW$-tagged AK8 jets in the event, the AK8 jet with pruned jet mass closest to \mW is assumed to be from the hadronic $\PW$ boson decay.
 For the high-mass SRs, if there are two or more AK4 jets in the event and no AK8 jets, the two AK4 jets with the invariant mass closest to \mW are assigned to the hadronically decaying $\PW$ boson.
 In the low-mass SRs, the $\PW$ boson propagator is reconstructed from \N (one lepton + jet(s)) and the additional lepton, and if there are more than two jets, the jets are selected such that the mass is closest to \mW.
 If only one jet is reconstructed in the low-mass SR then this is assigned as being from the hadronic $\PW$ boson decay.
 The jet(s) assigned to the hadronic $\PW$ boson decay are referred to by the symbol \pwjet to simplify notation in the rest of the paper.